n4ru/1vyrain/README.md

 This was a monumental amount of work to put together and release, and took a lot of time.

-Special thanks goes to the ThinkPad discord for their efforts testing, especially \x!
+Special thanks goes to the ThinkPad discord for their efforts testing, especially \x for helping create and finalize the BIOS patches, and digmorepaka for helping shrink the Linux image down significantly.

 Huge thanks go out to [gch1p](https://github.com/gch1p/thinkpad-bios-software-flashing-guide) for publishing the method used and [pgera](https://github.com/hamishcoleman/thinkpad-ec/issues/70#issuecomment-417903315) for the working commands, without them this would have not been possible.